RCN-ECS/rcn-ecs.github.io/2021virtuallabcall.md

 * participants who did not previously partipate in last year's Virtual Lab Meeting Training Program
 * individuals who best describe how their particiation in this program will help to increase diversity of underrepresented groups in our field.

+Stipends can only be paid to persons with a SSN or Tax ID Number in the USA.
+For international students in the US, please consult with the international office of your university before receiving the payment.
+There is usually additional paperwork that has to be filled out when receiving funds from another institution.

 ## To apply: